Yucca filamentosa: Taxonomy

 Y. filamentosa is closely related to Y. flaccida and it is possible they should be classified as a single species.

 Names

 Its common names include Adam's needle, common yucca, Spanish bayonet, bear-grass, needle-palm, silk-grass, and spoon-leaf yucca.

 Distribution and habitat

-Yucca filamentosa is native from coastal Virginia south to Florida, and as far west as south and southeast Texas.
-It has become naturalized along the Atlantic coastal plain north to Long Island Sound, and into areas of the lower Midwest.
-It is reportedly also naturalized in France, Germany, Italy and Turkey.
+Yucca filamentosa is only native from Maryland south to Florida and westwards to Louisiana.
+Inland it is native to Tennessee and West Virginia, but is introduced to Kentucky.
+It has also an introduced plant in New York and Massachusetts and is also reported in France, Germany, Italy, Albania, Hungary, Romania, and Turkey.

 In its native environment, Yucca filamentosa is most commonly found in sunny open areas in sandy soils, especially in beach scrub and sand dunes, but also in fields, barrens, and rocky slopes, though it grows well also in silt or clay soils.
 Normally Yucca filamentosa will spread horizontally across open sunny and dry areas, creating a dense thicket of sword like foliage.
 Yucca filamentosa is hardy to USDA zone 5 to 12.